When brothers become enemies

 We’ve heard over and over again that the Gospel is all about families.
 And it is.
 But sometimes, when family members will not support us in our decisions to live the Gospel, we are ultimately left to choose between our family and our God.
 And when opposition to our faith grows so extreme that they approach Laman and Lemuel levels of opposition, I guess our family members can even cease being our brothers, but our enemies.

 I am so blessed to have not experienced that pain of family opposition.
 My heart aches for all the Nephis, ancient and modern, who face persecution from their mothers, fathers, sisters, brothers, husbands, wives, and children because of their decision to follow God.
-I admire those wonderful saints who are brave enough to make the hard choice and say, "it's true, isn't it?
-Then what else matters?"
+I admire those wonderful saints who are brave enough to make the hard choice and say, “it’s true, isn’t it?
+Then what else matters?